renatabubic/shopify-project/README.md

 ## About the app

 Actually, there are two separate apps.
-The Client which serves the FrontEnd (using React), and the API (in Node/Express/PostgreSQL).
+The Client which serves the frontend (using React), and the API (in Node/Express/PostgreSQL).

 Focusing on the server-side features of this project, this image repo web-app allows for the following functionality: